 Report acts of violence, discrimination, harassment, and sexist behavior

-As part of its gender equality plan, and to combat all forms of discrimination and violence, UM has set up an internal system based on designated contacts and a support unit made up of a network of support workers.
-This system is available to the entire university community, whether they are victims or witnesses of acts of violence, discrimination, moral or sexual harassment, or sexist behavior.
+As part of its gender equality plan, and to combat all forms of discrimination and violence, the University of Marseille has established an internal support system that relies on designated contacts and a support team composed of a network of counselors.
+This system is intended for the entire university community, whether they are victims or witnesses of acts of violence, discrimination, psychological or sexual harassment, or sexist behavior.

-To support you: the advisors and members of the listening team
+Here to support you: the advisors and members of the support team

-Whether you are a student or staff member at UM, the UM support unit is there to help you, to listen to your concerns and provide confidential support.
-The listening unit is made up of the gender equality officer, the vice president in charge of social responsibility, the head of the quality of life at work department, a representative from the preventive medicine department, the student life department (for students), the human resources department, and UM social service assistants (for staff).
+Whether you are a student or a member of UM staff, the UM Support Team is here to help you, to receive your report, and to provide you with support in complete confidentiality.
+The support team includes the gender equality officer, the vice president for social responsibility, the head of the workplace quality of life department, a representative from the preventive medicine department, the student life department (for students), the human resources department, and UM social service assistants (for staff).

-These individuals can welcome you, advise you, inform you, and guide you, without judgment and in complete confidentiality.
+These individuals can welcome you, offer advice, provide information, and guide you—without judgment and in complete confidence.

-Preferred contacts whether you are a student or staff member at UM.
+Key contacts, whether you are a student or a member of the UM staff.

 To report gender-based or sexual violence:

-To report all other acts of violence, discrimination, or bullying:
+To report any other acts of violence, discrimination, or bullying:

-Main contacts for other members of the listening unit
+Primary contacts for other members of the listening group

 For students:

-• The Joint Preventive Medicine and Health Promotion Service
+- The Joint Department of Preventive Medicine and Health Promotion

 Tel.: 04 34 43 30 87